jonathankytang/UCS-5-a-side-Timetabling/README.md

 The program only works if you use the registration form in the correct format.

 ## Installing
-You will require to download
+You will require to download for main.py to workz

 	main.py
 	UCS_Roundel_RGB.gif